undermad/diet-generator-api/README.md

 is too much of the given macronutrient in the diet, if the value is positive it means there are missing macronutrient in the diet and respectively `reduceMacronutrient` and `increaseMacronutrient` method are called on `Diet` object using those offsets.
 Target is to bring those values as close to 0 as possible.
-Appropriate method is called.

 As you can see on the screen, this operation is performed 3 times.
 It has to be done to generate diet accurately.
 Each of missing macronutrients is adjusted separately, once we set our carbohydrates then during fats adjustment we may